-- 'the technology that forms the basis of REMOXY and our other abuse-deterrent drug candidates; - [•] the technologies related to our pre-clinical product candidates; and - [•] the manufacture and use of our drug candidates.
+- the technology that forms the basis of REMOXY and FENROCK, our other abuse-deterrent drug candidates; - the technologies related to PTI-125 and PTI-125DX product candidates; and - the manufacture and use of our product candidates.

 However, we may rely on certain proprietary technologies and know-how that are not patentable.
 We protect our proprietary information, in part, by the use of confidentiality agreements with our employees, consultants, and certain of our contractors.